-Audit Committee.
+Audit Committee

 Our Audit Committee, pursuant to its written charter, assists our Board of Directors in its oversight of (i) our accounting and financial reporting processes; (ii) the integrity and audits of our financial statements; (iii) our compliance with legal and regulatory requirements; (iv) the qualifications, independence and performance of our independent auditors; and (v) the performance of our internal audit function.

 Our Audit Committee is comprised of five of our independent directors: W. Robert Grafton (Chairman), Daniel J. Altobello, Maureen L. McAvey, Gilbert T. Ray and Bruce D. Wardinski.
-Mr. Wardinski became a member of the Audit Committee on January 10, 2013.
 Each member of our Audit Committee is "independent" as that term is defined by the SEC and the NYSE.
 Our Board of Directors determined that each of Messrs.
 Altobello, Grafton and Wardinski qualifies as an "audit committee financial expert" as that term is defined under the rules of the SEC.
 In accordance with the SEC's safe harbor relating to audit committee financial experts, a person designated or identified as an audit committee financial expert will not be deemed an "expert" for purposes of federal securities laws.
 In addition, such designation or identification does not impose on such person any duties, obligations or liabilities that are greater than those imposed on such person as a member of the Audit Committee or Board of Directors in the absence of such designation or identification and does not affect the duties, obligations or liabilities of any other member of the Audit Committee or Board of Directors.

-Our Audit Committee met four times during 2012 and each of the members of the Audit Committee in 2012 attended at least 75% of the meetings of the Audit Committee.
+Our Audit Committee met four times during 2013 and each of the members attended at least 75% of the meetings of the Audit Committee.